NOC-MSM/SEAsia/docs/source/LBay_livljobs4.rst

 in the input files).

 The SAVE button only updates the ``namelist.bdy`` file.
 The CLOSE button activates the process.

+Alternatively don't invoke the `-g` option and there is no GUI.

 This generates::
   ls -1 $INPUTS